-NEW JERSEY RISKS.
-Because the Trust invests in funds that invest primarily in New Jersey municipal securities, the Trust is more susceptible to political, economic, regulatory or other factors affecting New Jersey municipal securities than an investment which does not limit its investments to such issuers.
-The financial condition of the State of New Jersey is affected by various national, economic, social and environmental policies and conditions.
-Additionally, constitutional and statutory limitations imposed on the State and its local governments concerning taxes, bond indebtedness and other matters may constrain the revenue-generating capacity of the State and its local governments and, therefore, the ability of the issuers of the bonds to satisfy their obligations.
-The economic vitality of the State and its various regions and, therefore, the ability of the State and its local governments to satisfy the bonds, are affected by numerous factors.
-The State's economic base is diversified, consisting of manufacturing, construction and service industries, supplemented by rural areas with selective commercial agriculture.
-The State has a relatively high wage labor market that has resulted in the State's business sector becoming more vulnerable to competitive pressures.
-The State is a party to numerous lawsuits in which an adverse final decision could materially affect the State's governmental operations and consequently the ability to pay debt service on debt obligations.
-All outstanding general obligation bonds of the State are rated "A" by Standard and Poor's and "A1" by Moody's as of the date of this Prospectus.
+CALIFORNIA RISKS.
+Because the Trust invests substantially all of its total assets in funds that invest primarily in California municipal securities, the Trust is more susceptible to political, economic, regulatory or other factors affecting California municipal securities than an investment which does not limit its investments to such issuers.
+The financial condition of the state of California is affected by various national, economic, social and environmental policies and conditions.
+Additionally, constitutional and statutory limitations imposed on California and its local governments concerning taxes, bond indebtedness and other matters may constrain the revenue-generating capacity of California and its local governments and, therefore, the ability of the issuers of the bonds to satisfy their obligations.
+The State of California, as the rest of the nation, has been slowly emerging from an economic recession that began at the end of 2007, marked in California by high unemployment, a steep contraction in housing construction and home values, a drop in state-wide assessed valuation of property for the first time on record, a year-over-year decline in personal income in California for the first time in 60 years, and a sharp drop in taxable sales.
+California is still in the process of recovering and continues to face significant financial challenges.

+All outstanding general obligation bonds of the State of California are rated "A+" by Standard and Poor's and "Aa3" by Moody's as of the date of the Prospectus.
+Further information concerning California risk factors may be obtained upon request to the Sponsor.